nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_discharge_details.md

 <td>x</td>
 </tr>
 <tr>
+<td>Discharge address</td>
-<td>Discharge address Address to which patient discharged.
+<td>Address to which patient discharged.
 Only completed where this is not the usual
 place of residence.</td>
 <td>x</td>
 <td>x</td>